Crypto trading

 Virtual currency investing, legality, and taxation

-The most common way of acquiring cryptocurrency is to buy them from various online cryptocurrency exchanges, such as Coinbase.
+The most common way of acquiring cryptocurrency is to buy them from various online cryptocurrency exchanges.
 Generally, the age limit for using cryptocurrency exchanges is 18.
 Cryptocurrencies can be bought with different currencies and by trading one cryptocurrency for another.
 The legality of cryptocurrencies varies by country.
 In many countries, they are either legal or not separately found illegal.
 For example, China’s central bank has declared cryptocurrency trading illegal, while El Salvador has accepted Bitcoin as a legal tender.

 In Finland, virtual currency is defined in the money laundering directive and does not have the same legal status as a currency or money.
 Currently, value creation in virtual systems is not within the scope of the Financial Supervisory Authority or any other regulatory control.